 Photos of Gary Union Station in more prosperous times.
 Photos from the U.S. Steel Photograph Collection, via the Indiana University Libraries.
 Photo at left: 1910, photo at right: 1931.

 Gary still produces steel, and is not completely abandoned.
-A description of the city, from a man found in one of the city’s homeless shelters, is particularly apt: “It’s not dead yet, but it’s definitely on life support.”
-A quick tour of the city makes that “life support” comment pretty obvious.
+A description of the city, from a man found in one of the city’s homeless shelters, is particularly apt: “It’s not dead yet, but it’s definitely on life support.” ((Where Work Disappears and Dreams Die)) A quick tour of the city makes that “life support” comment pretty obvious.
 As Gary’s prosperity, industry and population declined, many buildings around the city fell into disrepair and were abandoned.
 Schools, theaters, post offices, and hotels were all left to decay.
 Of course, we’re headed to Gary Union Station, also long abandoned.
 Constructed in concrete in 1910, the station shares the same Beaux arts aesthetic as other famous stations, including Grand Central Terminal.
 Flanked by elevated railroad tracks on either side, the station could be easily missed by someone passing through.
 Abandoned for rail use around the 1950s, the station served as an example of 30 years after people for the show “Life After People”.
 Though the elements have certainly taken their toll, large parts of the damage were caused by people.
 Everything of value has been stripped, every window has been broken, and some of the walls bear graffiti.

 We’ll be taking a quick tour of Gary Union Station, or rather, what is left of it.
 Although I do find abandoned buildings strangely attractive, it is obvious that this station has seen better days.
 Enough of the building still exists where it could probably be restored, but with the economic state of Gary the likelihood of that is probably nil.
 Alas the station will continue to stand in its decrepit state, completely open for vandals and urban explorers alike.